medic/medic-docs/configuration/OVERVIEW.md

   });
 };
 ```
 The newly initialized target instance can be manipulated further if needed before being emitted.
-Typically, the fields changed after initialization are the `date` so that it shows up for the current month, and the `_id` if needed to ensure uniqueness.
+Typically, the fields changed after initialization are the `date` so that it shows up for the current month, and the `_id` if needed to further ensure uniqueness.

 To emit a target instance we use the following function: